10 Fun Facts About Miniature Schnauzers

 8. The Miniature Schnauzer is a generally healthy breed.

-9. Miniature Schnauzers are willing to please.
+9. Mini Schnauzers are willing to please.

 Although Mini Schnauzers were created to do the traditional work of small terriers, they have a different personality than most terriers.
 While many other terriers are independent or have a fiery temperament, the Miniature Schnauzer is friendly, royal, obedient, and willing to please.
 But have no fear, they don’t lack spirit!
 They are very devoted to their families and often serve as good guard dogs.